woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/actions.md

 do_action( 'woocommerce_check_cart_items' )
 ```

+**Deprecated: This hook is deprecated and will be removed**

 ### Description

 <p>Allow 3rd parties to validate cart items.
 This is a legacy hook from Woo core.
 This filter will be deprecated because it encourages usage of wc_add_notice.
-For the API we need to capture notices and convert to exceptions instead.</p>
+For the API we need to capture notices and convert to wp errors instead.</p>

 ### Source